Monthly Archives: January 2023

 Hefty

-3. Elk Creek – 09/02/2022 – This was a particularly gratifying day.
+3. Beaver Creek – 09/02/2022 – This was a particularly gratifying day.
 This creek was a relatively small high country gem that my daughter and I scouted with a hike during the previous day.
 During our hike the creek bubbled along at a low level, and it was extremely clear.
 I never spotted a fish during our entire walk, so I was fairly intimidated, as I approached the waterway once again the next day.
 Stealth, long casts and light flies paid dividends, and I managed to catch and release thirty-four trout, mostly browns, before I called it quits.
 Some larger than expected fish were in the mix, and the peacock hippie stomper and salvation nymph accounted for most of the fish.

 No Fish, But a Great Swimming Hole